 It happens in the first five seconds, and says, "Heather."
 My husband says, "Did you say someone's name?" and my friend Betty looks at me and says, "It sounded like it said your name," and I said, "Yeah, I'm pretty sure it did."

 This was a picture I attempted to take of my friend Jayne on the bed in the "Rape Room".
-According to legend, a woman who lived here was repeatedly raped in this room on this bed, or at least a bed in this corner.
+According to legend, a woman who lived here was repeatedly raped in this room on this bed or at least a bed in this corner.
 When I listened to EVP recordings later and noticed that I heard an EVP after my husband's blurry picture, I wondered if the blurry picture was an indicator of voice activity.
 It was.
 Listen here:

 Did you hear it?
-Right at the 34 second mark, after we laugh, you can hear a man's faint voice yell, "Ahhh!"
+Right at the 34-second mark, after we laugh, you can hear a man's faint voice yell, "Ahhh!"

 We went down to the basement a second time where we spent a bit more time.
 Betty and I were walking into the boiler room to check things out, and I noticed the battery on my camera was dying.
 After I'm done talking, I get a response.
 Listen here:

-We made it back into the cafeteria where we had (unbeknownst to us at the time) gotten an EVP recording.
+We made it back to the cafeteria where we had (unbeknownst to us at the time) gotten an EVP recording.
 We all sat down for a few minutes while I asked questions.
 I got some responses.
 Listen here:

 We wrapped up our investigation by doing one last spirit box session in the boiler room, down in the basement.
 We didn't get good radio frequencies down there, but I did catch a voice outside of the spirit box.
 Listen here:

 Did you hear it?
-Right around the 8 second mark, you can hear a woman's voice faintly say, "Jesus Christ."
+Right around the 8-second mark, you can hear a woman's voice faintly say, "Jesus Christ."
 I guess she found the spirit box annoying or frightening, one of the two. ;)

 Last, this is a picture my husband took in the attic during our guided tour at the beginning.
 We got orbs, but they were all dust particles, except for this one.
 It could be a bug, or it could be something else.
-I've leave it for you to decide.
+I'll leave it for you to decide.